fml-fam/blog/content/page/about.md

 Posts are copyright [CC-BY-SA](http://creativecommons.org/licenses/by-sa/4.0/).
 Source code listings within a post are [CC0](http://creativecommons.org/publicdomain/zero/1.0/).

-If you find an errors or enjoyed something, please let me know.
+If you find any errors or enjoyed something, please let me know.
 I go by wrathematics on twitter and gmail.

 <!-- Syndicated on [R-bloggers](https://www.r-bloggers.com) -->